Pavel Chekov: Character biography

 By the events of Star Trek II: The Wrath of Khan, Chekov is executive officer aboard the USS Reliant.
 In that film, Khan Noonien Singh uses a creature that wraps itself around Chekov's cerebral cortex to control him and his captain.
 Chekov overcomes the creature's mind control and serves as Enterprise tactical officer in the film's climactic battle.

 A common myth about Star Trek is that Khan recognizing Chekov in the film is a continuity error because "Space Seed", with the villain, was broadcast before Koenig's casting.
 Adaptations: From Text to Screen, Screen to Text calls this "the apparent gaffe notorious throughout Star Trek fandom".
 Although Chekov does not appear in "Space Seed", "Catspaw"—with the character—has an earlier stardate.
 Koenig joked that Khan remembers Chekov from the episode after he takes too long in a restroom Khan wants to use.

 Chekov is an accomplice in Kirk's theft of the Enterprise to rescue Spock in Star Trek III: The Search for Spock, but is exonerated in Star Trek IV: The Voyage Home.
 He serves as navigator aboard the Enterprise-A during the events of Star Trek V: The Final Frontier and Star Trek VI: The Undiscovered Country.
 The character's final film appearance is as a guest aboard the Enterprise-B on its maiden voyage in Star Trek Generations.
+Chekov is mentioned in the series finale of Star Trek: Picard as being deceased in a broadcast by his son, Anton, who is serving as the president of the Federation.
+Koenig insisted that the character be called Anton as a tribute to the late Anton Yelchin, who inherited his role as Chekov for the J. J. Abrams reboot films.

 Spinoff novels show a continued career path, but these are not considered canon in the Star Trek universe.
 Novels written by William Shatner detail that Chekov reaches the rank of admiral, and even serves as Commander in Chief of Starfleet.